enactjs/performance-tests/README.md

 This project works a bit differently than a regular test suite for now.
 We have Jest installed more as a test runner, but we don't really use assertions for now.
 We use it more to gather and report numbers.

+### FPC

+First Contentful Paint (FCP) metric measures the time from a page starting to load to when any part of the page's content is rendered on the screen.

 ### FPS

 To gather average FPS time, we just use the `FPS` function from `TraceModel`.